 When do muscles begin recovery?

-So when do they begin recovery?
+So when do they begin to recover?

 Muscles begin to recover the moment that the rate of muscle protein synthesis is greater than the rate of muscle protein breakdown.